frconor-ebook/meditations/_posts/2025-09-26-the-holy-rosary.md

 He says, "The most important reason for strongly encouraging the practice of the Rosary is that it represents the most effective means of fostering among the faithful that commitment to the contemplation of the Christian mystery."

 It leads us back all the time to contemplate Christ, to bring Him into our life.
+He says with it we get "a genuine training in holiness" (*ibid*., Point 5).

-He says with it we get "a genuine training in holiness. ...
 "What is needed," he said, "is a Christian life distinguished above all in the art of prayer" (John Paul II, Apostolic Letter, *Novo millennio inuente*, Point 32, January 6, 2001).

 Our Lady leads us forward in the "art of prayer."
 He says families "should become genuine schools of prayer."